-- Compulsory winding up by court;
+- Winding up by the court;

 - Voluntary winding up; or

-- if the company has by special resolution resolved that the company be wound up by the court;
+- if the company has by a special resolution resolved that the company be wound up by the court;

 - if default is made in filing the statutory report or in holding the statutory meeting;